Glenn Carbonara

-Glenn Carbonara (born September 17, 1966) is a retired American soccer defender who spent his entire professional career in the American indoor leagues.
+Glenn Carbonara (born September 17, 1966) is an American retired soccer defender who spent his entire professional career in the American indoor leagues.

 Youth

-In 1984, Carbonara graduated from Vineland High School.
+Raised in Vineland, New Jersey, Carbonara graduated in 1984 from Vineland High School.
 He was a 1984 Parade Magazine High School All American soccer player.
 He holds the single season scoring record for the state of New Jersey with 67 goals set in 1983.
 He is a member of the Vineland High School Hall of Fame.
 Carbonara attended Rutgers University, playing on the men's soccer team from 1984 to 1988.